danpopaa/itschool_myfinance/docs/Data_types.md

 more info about strings: https://realpython.com/python-data-types/#strings

-TODO: Add more info about string & comments (three ')

 Additional type, useful in math applications

 **complex numbers** -> specified by a real part and an imaginary part